dyno-might/dyno-might.github.io/about.md

 Like most people, I use AI "for research", but I impose fairly strict [limits](/ai/) to make sure I don't use AI "for writing".

 <br>
 In general I'm very open to the idea that I got stuff wrong, I think all feedback is a gift, and I change things based on feedback from people all the time.
+(See the [log of mistakes](/mistakes).)
 But fans of [methamphetamines](/p2p-meth/) should be forewarned I am not super open-minded about theories in which I am an agent of the Mexican cartels.

 <br>
 Not sure where to get started?
 Try one of these: